Skip to main content

 Figure 1: ECG demonstrating the type 1 Brugada ECG pattern in standard leads V1 and V2

-• The majority of patients with Brugada syndrome are not found to have a monogenic disease-causing variant.
+• Most patients with Brugada syndrome are not found to have a monogenic disease-causing variant.
 However, up to 20% of affected individuals have a pathogenic variant in the SCN5A gene, which encodes a subunit of the cardiac sodium channel responsible for regulating rapid sodium current in the heart.

 • Pathogenic SCN5A variants are also associated with long QT syndrome type 3 and progressive cardiac conduction disease.
-Patients may describe some relatives with Brugada syndrome and others with different phenotypes; this would suggest the existence of overlap syndromes (that is, some family members experience different manifestations caused by the same genotype).
+Patients may describe some relatives with Brugada syndrome and others with different phenotypes; this suggests the existence of overlap syndromes (that is, some family members experience different clinical manifestations caused by the same genotype).

 Inheritance and genomic counselling

-• Recent research suggests that variants in genes other than SCN5A are also important in disease expression, following a polygenic mode of inheritance in some families.
-However, genomic testing via the National Genomic Test Directory does not currently support testing any genes other than SCN5A.
+• Research suggests that variants in genes other than SCN5A are also important in disease expression, following a polygenic mode of inheritance in some families.
+Genomic testing via the National Genomic Test Directory supports testing a small panel of genes, including SCN5A.

 Management